-Please note the CSP subgrant application deadline is Thursday, March 18, 2021, at 5:00 PM EST. Applications submitted late or incomplete will not be considered.
+Please note the CSP subgrant application deadline is due at 11:59 PM EST on the due date.
+Applications submitted late or incomplete will not be considered.
 PACSP is required to enforce the established deadline to ensure fairness to all applicants.
 We suggest you submit your application and upload supporting documentation several days before the deadline to ensure it is received and complete, we strongly recommend that you do not wait until the last day to submit your application or upload documents.

-Submit the electronic copy of the entire application electronically by 5:00 PM EST on Thursday, March 18, 2021 via PACSP's online application portal- FedReporting.com.
-Contact PACSPgrant@pacharters.org with any online portal issues.
+Submit the electronic copy of the entire application electronically by 11:59 PM EST on the due date via PACSP's online application portal.
+Contact pacspgrant@pacharters.org with any online portal issues.